cincanproject/tools/pdfxray-lite/README.md

-# PDF X-RAY Lite: Release 1.0
+# PDF X-RAY Lite 1.0 to analyze PDF files for malicious objects.

 PDF X-Ray Lite is a lightweight version of PDF X-Ray used to analyze PDF files for malicious objects.